sfshaw/bootcamp357/mod1/README.md

 ## Make and Makefiles

+Make is an awesome tool for scripting.
+It is basically the solution to repeatedly pressing the up arrow to find a command you need to run again.
+Just put a shell command under a "recipe" inside your `Makefile`.
+(Note that the following examples use spaces instead of tabs.
+I'm doing this for this document.
+Usually Make will shit itself if you give it spaces.
+Theres probably a workaround out there.)

+    faster:
+        omg --this shell_command.is | so -long

+Then you can run it like this:

+    $ make faster

+Or if you're lazy and bad at typing like me:

+    .PHONY: faster
+    f: faster
+    faster:
+        omg --this shell_command.is | so -long

+I have `m` aliased to `make` in my shell (search for "bash aliases"), I just run:

+    $ m f

+Save your arrow keys for... actually they aren't that useful.

+The `.PHONY: faster` tells make that the target, `faster` is not a file that it should look for.
+This gets us to the actual magic of Make:

+Make expects recipe targets to be files and if it sees that a file is already "up-to-date", it does not run the recipe.
+Let's 'make' use of this. >:) I now present, a useful Makefile.

+    OBJS=main.o other_stuff.o

+    main: $(OBJS)
+        gcc $^ -o $@

+    %.o: %.c
+        gcc -c $< -o $@

+You: "woah woah woah wtf is all this.
+I don't want to learn another programming language."

+Everything here is simple enough that I can explain it whithout full understanding it.
+Lets go one piece at a time:

+- First a variable assignment:
+  - `OBJS`
+   - a variable name
+  - `=`
+   - an assignment (There are a bunch of types of assignment and Make is weird)
+  - `main.o other_stuff.o`
+   - the names of the two object files that will be intermediate file that we build.
+More on these in the compilers section.
+- Next a recipe:
+  - `main`
+   - The target of the recipe, the name of our desired executable
+  - `: $(OBJS)`
+   - Everything after the ":" on the first line of a recipe is a "dependancy", generally the list of files that the target depends on.
+    - `$( )`
+     - Access a variable
+     - `OBJS`
+      - The name of the variable we defined earlier
+  - `gcc`
+   - Everything after the first line of a recipe is a just shell command.
+You can even tell Make that you want to use the Python shell. `gcc` is our compiler and linker.
+  - `$^`
+   - Using a variable built into the recipe, this one meaning "all of the dependnacies"
+  - `-o`
+   - Where and what should gcc output.
+  - `$@`
+   - Another variable built into recipes, this one meaning "the target"
+- And finally another recipe
+  - `%.o`
+   - The recipe target, pattern matching anything that ends in ".o"
+  - `: %.c`
+   - The dependancy for the recipe, picking the matching ".c" file
+  - `gcc`
+   - Invoking the compiler
+  - `-c`
+   - The flag telling GCC: "Only compile and assemble these inputs into objects, not executables" (see `gcc --help`)
+  - `$<`
+   - Built in variable meaning "the first depenancy"
+  - -o $@

 ## Compilers

 ## Excutables

 File extensions, such as `file.whatever`, `meme.png`, or `malware.exe`, are kind of made up bullshit (Thanks Bill).
 "Real" files tell you what they are by a header, the first few bytes of data inside the file.
 In the case of the executable files we build for 357, the file type is what is known as ELF (Executable and Linkable Format).
 The file extension is unecessary.
 Sometimes you will see a .elf file in contexts where more fancy linking is happening such as for an embedded target.

+## handin

+handin is a stupid simple program that runs on the unix servers.
+It is probably how you will submit files for class.
+I hate it very much and don't want to talk about it.
+I'm pretty sure I've already written multiple rants about it.
+Professors should have students submit code through Git instead. nuff said.

+- handin is written and used in the unix utility style
+- You can't take anything back once it is submitted
+  1. You submit a file to the professor/grader
+  2. You delete that file in your directory
+  3. That file still exists in the professor/grader's directory
+  4. That file could prevent your final submission from building or running correctly (Boom you have a zero for that assignemnt).
+  5. You would have to ask the professor/grader to delete the file on their end.

 ## Conclusion